 Heat 4 tbsp oil in a large heavy bottomed skillet over medium heat and brown the roast on all sides.
 Transfer the roast to a covered roasting pan.
 To the roasting pan, along with the roast, add:

-4 medium sized firm apples peeled and chunked
+- 4 medium sized firm apples peeled and cut in chunks

 Meanwhile mix together in a medium size bowl:

 - ½ cup brown sugar

 - 3 tablespoons hot sauce (adjust to taste)

 - 1 cup apple juice

 - 1 tsp powdered ginger

 - 1 tsp Chinese five spice powder

 Pour all over the roast, apples and onions in the roasting pan.
 Cover with aluminum foil then the lid of the roasting pan.
 Roast in a 300 degree oven for several hours ( approximately 4-5) until the meat is very tender and falling off the bone.